 His dismissal for 121 was the first wicket in a spell of 3-14 from Steven Finn which gave Strauss's men a glimmer of hope.

-But JP Duminy and Philander blunted the England revival and manoeuvred South Africa into a position from which it will take something extraordinary to prevent them from moving to the top of
+But JP Duminy and Philander blunted the England revival and manoeuvred South Africa into a position from which it will take something extraordinary to prevent them from moving to the top of the rankings.

 "The difference between the sides was illustrated when James Anderson dropped AB de Villiers.
 By my reckoning, that is the ninth chance that Andrew Strauss's team have put down in the series, which is astonishing over three matches."